 - Will the property be adequately insured and cared for?

-- Is there any other lien, mortgage, or interest conflicting with the private mortgage lender’s interest?
+- Is there any other liens, mortgages, or interests conflicting with the private mortgage lender’s interest?
 In other words, who gets paid first?

 Private Mortgage Agreements